 Resource Growth and Development

-Recent geological modelling combined with historical production data highlights strong upside potential for resource expansion, exploration, and new discoveries.
+Recent geological modelling combined with historical production data highlights strong potential for resource expansion.

 NI 43-101 Resource Estimate

 In March 2023, GR Silver Mining announced an updated NI 43-101 mineral resource estimate for the Plomosas Project, which incorporates the San Marcial, Plomosas Mine, and San Juan-La Colorada Areas.
-The summary table below outlines current indicated and inferred resources across these areas.
+The summary table below outlines the current Indicated and Inferred resources across these areas.

-The San Marcial and Plomosas deposits remain open along strike and at depth, offering significant exploration potential.
+The resources remain open along strike and at depth, offering significant exploration potential.
 Full details are available in the 2023 Technical Report.

 Royalty Interests